imrafaelmerino/JIO/README.md

 ```

-The good thing about the methods oauthXXX is that all the request to get and refresh tokens are performed by
+The advantage of the `oauthXXX` methods is that they handle all token retrieval and refresh requests on behalf of the
-the client and the developer doesn't have to worry about implementing them!
+client, relieving developers from the burden of implementing these processes.

-Find below an example
+Here's an illustrative example:

 ```java
 public class TestOauthHttpClient {